osrf/handsim/windows/README.md

 ## Installation

-Totally experimental, using pre-compiled binaries in a local workspace.
-To make things easier, use a MinGW shell for your editing work, and only use the
-Windows `cmd` for configuring and building.
+To make things easier, use a Git Bash shell for your editing work, and only use the Windows `cmd` for configuring and building.
 You might also need to [disable the Windows firewall](http://windows.microsoft.com/en-us/windows/turn-windows-firewall-on-off#turn-windows-firewall-on-off=windows-7).
-Not sure about that.

 1. Make a directory to work in, e.g.: